-Multiple Disabilities means simultaneous impairments (such as cognitive disability-blindness or a cognitive disability-orthopedic impairment), the combination of which causes such severe educational needs that they cannot be accommodated in a special education program solely for one of the impairments.
-The term does not include deaf-blindness.
+Multiple Disabilities means simultaneous impairments (such as cognitive disabilityblindness or a cognitive disability-orthopedic impairment), the combination of which causes such severe educational needs that they cannot be accommodated in a special education program solely for one of the impairments.
+The term does not include deafblindness.
 Orthopedic Impairment is a severe orthopedic impairment that adversely affects a child's educational performance.
 The term includes impairments caused by a congenital anomaly, impairments caused by disease (e.g., poliomyelitis, bone tuberculosis), and impairments from other causes (e.g., cerebral palsy, amputations, and fractures or burns that cause contractures).
-There must be evidence of the following: (1) That the student's impaired motor functioning significantly interferes with educational performance; (2) That the student exhibits deficits in muscular or neuromuscular functioning that significantly limit the student's ability to move about, sit, or manipulate materials required for learning; (3) That the student's bone, joint, or muscle problems affect ambulation, posture, or gross and fine motor skills; and (4) That current medical data by a qualified medical evaluator describes and confirms an orthopedic impairment.
+There must be evidence of the following: (1) That the student's impaired motor functioning significantly interferes with educational performance; (2) That the student exhibits deficits in muscular or neuromuscular functioning that significantly limit the student's bone, joint, or muscle problems affect ambulation, posture, or gross and fine motor skills; and (4) That current medical data by a qualified medical evaluator describes and confirms an orthopedic impairment.

-Other Health Impairment - means having limited strength, vitality, or alertness, including a heightened alertness to environmental stimuli, that results in limited alertness with respect to the educational environment, that- (a) is due to chronic or acute health problems such as asthma, attention deficit disorder or attention deficit hyperactivity disorder, diabetes, epilepsy, a heart condition, hemophilia, lead poisoning, leukemia, nephritis, rheumatic fever, sickle cell anemia, and Tourette's syndrome; and selection adversely affects a child's educational performance.
+Other Health Impairment - means having limited strength, vitality, or alertness, including a heightened alertness to environmental stimuli, that results in limited alertness with respect to the educational environment, that- (a) is due to chronic or acute health problems such as asthma, attention deficit disorder or attention deficit hyperactivity disorder, diabetes, epilepsy, a heart condition, hemophilia, lead poisoning, leukemia, nephritis, rheumatic fever, sickle cell anemia, and Tourette's syndrome; and E(b) adversely affects a child's educational performance.